pasaranax/microservice/README.md

 ## Powerful REST API *microservice* on Tornado

 ### Main goal
-Sometimes (actually constantly) we need to deploy microservices like messenger bots (telegram, facebook), small backends, webhooks and other.
+Sometimes we need to deploy microservices like messenger bots (telegram, facebook), small backends, webhooks and other.
+This package contains all you need to setup simple endpoint in minutes with authorization, caching, and improved security.

 ### Features
 - tornado with improved basic handler for easy create REST endpoints